Black Friday and Cyber Monday in Spain

 Unfortunately many stores totally ignore this law.
 Official checks are few and far between and fines even less common.
 Some inflate prices for a month to get around the law.

 Another trick is that stores strictly limit the number of units available.
 Rather than have boxes and boxes of laptops / tablets / etc available, there’ll just be a few and, if you ask, you’ll be told they’ve sold out.
-Once again the idea is to get you inside with the hope you’ll buy something over your original budget.
+Once again the idea is to get you inside with the hope you’ll buy something.

 Is it Worth Waiting?

 Well, we haven’t got an answer for that.
-If you’re willing to be flexible on brand and model then you’ll probably be able to pick up an item reduced in price.
+If you’re willing to be flexible on brand and model then you may be able to pick up an item reduced in price.

 As well as stores in Spain, from mid November check out The Black Friday – Spain’s “one stop Cyber Monday website”.